About Large Meeting

 Meetings yield a more collaborative and interactive environment, whereas webinars are better for presentation and lecture.
 Take a look at the differences between meetings and webinars on Zoom’s support page

-To add a Webinar license to your account, you can request the add-on through the IT Services Catalog.
+To add a Large Meeting license to your account, you can request the add-on through the IT Services Catalog.

-Select Zoom Webinar Add-on from the drop down menu.
+Select Zoom Large Meeting Add-on from the drop down menu.